-Cuyahoga County is expected to receive $241 million under the federal 2021 American Recovery Act.
-The first payment of half of the amount is expected to be received within the next month, and the remainder is expected to be received a year later.
+Cuyahoga County is expected to receive $240 million under the federal 2021 American Recovery Act.
+The first payment of half of the amount of $120 million has been received and the second payment should be received a year later.

 The federal government has not yet released detailed guidance on how these funds may be spent, but the legislation authorizes four broad categories:

 1. Any programs that are directly responsive to protecting health during the pandemic and helping those who have suffered economic losses due to the pandemic, such as restaurants, performing arts facilities, and community organizations, and individuals who need supports such as rental assistance.

 2. Supplemental pay to employees required to work under hazardous conditions due to the pandemic.

 3. Direct governmental services, to the extent that federal funds used to provide these services replace revenue lost as a direct result of the pandemic.